 Extra beauty supplies

 If you are like us, you may buy doubles of things to ensure you have supplies for the entire family.
 Things like extra leg razors, nail polish supplies, extra make-up, etc... are handy to keep in bulk.
 These extra supplies can be stored in small open-top wicker baskets or bins to hide the quantity.
 Below are some I found on Amazon (affiliate).

 Extra General Supplies Utilized in the Bathroom

 If you go to a wholesale store to purchase your bathroom supplies, you may have a stockpile of toothbrushes, toothpaste, toilet paper, and tissues.
-Bins with drawers work nicely if you have deep shelves in your linen closet for these items.
+Bins with drawers work nicely with deep shelves in your linen closet for these items.
 Bins with lids also work well for toothbrushes and toothpaste.
 Keeping the bulk toilet paper rolls on the top shelves works great.
 I find that removing the packaging allows for easy access when you need it most.
 Below are some drawer sets I found on Amazon (affiliate).

 If you can fit laundry baskets in your linen closet, it's ideal to have one for darks, one for lights, and one for bleach items.
 If you do not have room for all three, have one or two.
 Below are the ones I found that have dividers for these sections.

 Baby Cleaning Supplies

 Baby's come with lots of things.
-Shampoo, baby powder, bathtub, moisturizer, etc... can add to an already stuffed linen closet.
+Baby shampoo, baby powder, bathtub, moisturizer, etc... can add to an already stuffed linen closet.
 It's best to keep these items separated in their own bin.
 Having these items in one place will make bathing your baby easier.
 Some acrylic bins with handles with sides at least 4 inches high work nicely to store these items and grab them when you need them.

 Bathroom Cleaning Supplies